Artful Resolutions from Creative Souls

 “My creative resolution is to not compare myself, my art, and my personality, to other creatives out there.
 It's so hard not to do this because with so many of us, the goal is to distinguish ourselves, but in order to do this we must be true to who we are and why we create.
 We must follow and trust our intuitions and design aesthetic and not worry about what other artists doing.” — Cat Kerr

-“My creative/artistic resolution for 2015 is to set aside time to 'play.’
+“My creative/artistic resolution is to set aside time to 'play.’
 Instead of carving out time to make things for my Etsy shop or a vendor show, I'd like to just create for the enjoyment of it, especially with new materials or techniques that catch my eye.
 It seems like a long time that I've worked with yarn, so the crochet and knitting needles will be put to use in the early winter months.” — Susan Frick

 “To be a better servant to my muse, to resist nothing, and to suppress the ego dragon, which uselessly guards the gold.
 I know all of you creatives out there will fully understand what I mean by that.” — Sandra Evertson